Alisher Usmanov: Other

 In February 2008, Metalloinvest became sponsor of FC Dynamo Moscow, a football team in Russia's capital.
-His Metalloinvest group's name replaced the Xerox Corporation's on its players' shirts as part of the $7 million deal.
+Metalloinvest group's name replaced the Xerox Corporation's on its players' shirts as part of the $7 million deal.

 Usmanov was a member of the Councils of the 2014 Sochi XXII Olympic Winter Games and XI Paralympic Winter Games.
 He is also a member of the Board of Trustees of the Russian Olympian Sportsmen Support Fund.
-In 2015 it was announced that USM invested the equivalent of US$100 million in the Eastern European eSports team Virtus.pro.